Deltane/Bank-Teller-Simulator/README.md

 cd BankTellerSimulator
 make

+# How to compile and run directly from folder
+cd BankTellerSimulator
+make

 # Usage:
-* ./banksimulator queue_length customer_interval withdrawal_duration deposit_duration information_duration
+* ./cq queue_length customer_interval withdrawal_duration deposit_duration information_duration
 * Enter five command line arguments in the form of positive integers where the above represent their values.
 * For example:./cq 8 3 6 2 5